 The process was designed for individual zoning cases but opponents of a new code want it to apply to a broad land use code rewrite.
 If the lawsuit stands, only 3 council members and a small fraction of property owners could trump the votes of hundreds of thousands of Austinites who elected a pro-housing majority to council.

-The four council members who oppose the new land use code represent wealthier and whiter West Austin districts with larger a piece of land.
-Specifically, the smallest division of land that is tracked by the government. sizes.
+The four council members who oppose the new land use code represent wealthier and whiter West Austin districts with larger lot sizes.
 The current code prohibits anything but expensive single family homes from being built on most of the land in their districts.

 Opponents of the new code portray their lawsuit as a fight of the people against powerful interest groups.
 But is a process really an accurate reflection of the will of the people when it excludes the majority of Austinites?
 Is it really a tool for the “little guy” when it gives those who own more property more power?
-Should a minority of property owners in West Austin be able to veto more diverse and Housing that costs no more than 30 percent of a household’s monthly income, as defined by the U.S. Department of Housing and Urban Development. in their neighborhoods?
+Should a minority of property owners in West Austin be able to veto more diverse and affordable housing in their neighborhoods?